5 Ways to Protect Your Digital Footprint

 5. 5

 Having a lot of online accounts leads to a bigger footprint.
 However, you can quickly reduce your footprint by deleting or deactivating accounts you no longer need.
-For example, is it necessary to have several email accounts?
-And what about that account you opened three years ago with an online retailer that you haven’t used since?
+Be selective about opening new accounts, too.
+For a site you don’t plan to use frequently, it may make more sense to check out as a guest instead of creating an account.

+While having fewer accounts can make managing your footprint easier, you should also think before linking accounts.
 Some service providers allow you to register with their business by using an account you have with another company.
 For instance, maybe they’ll invite you to sign in through your Facebook or Google account.

 Doing so grants these other organizations access to even more information about your online activities, which means you’ll need to decide if the convenience is worth the potential added exposure.

-How Morgan Stanley Protects Your Digital Footprint
+How Morgan Stanley protects you

 Security Center